 Darren Rowse started his blogging career after reading about blogs in 2002.
 He has one of the most popular websites related to blogging and marketing.
 His very popular book 31 Days to Building a Better Blog has helped over 19,000 bloggers make money blogging.
 It’s designed to be used on a daily basis but other customers have used it in a variety of ways to suit their own needs.
 The site has information about writing compelling content, successful blog design and advertising.
 There’s a ProBlogger community that exchanges information with a forum moderator present.
 ProBlogger has tips for the first week of blogging, online marketing for bloggers and profitable blogging.

 Follow Darren on Twitter at @ProBlogger.

-This is a website that’s mission statement is to provide knowledge and insights that will drive the success of small businesses.
+This is a website who’s mission statement is to provide knowledge and insights that will drive the success of small businesses.
 It brings current trends, breaking news and current advice that will help small businesses make important decisions.
 It has trending articles like Startup Myths and Things You Didn’t Know.
-There are various categories for those researching specific topics like social media how tos and retail trends in business.
+There are various categories for those researching specific topics like social media how-tos and retail trends in business.
 There are contests and a small business events calendar with online seminars and offline classes.
 There’s advice for startup businesses, franchises, green businesses and research.
 Anita Campbell is the CEO of Small Business Trends, and has been named by Forbes as a Top Influential Woman for Entrepreneurs.

 You can follow Anita and Small Business Trends on Twitter @SmallBizTrends.